TAKIGOKUL/CETakpessc/README.md

 npm run build
 ```

-The built files will be in the `dist` directory.
+The built files will be in the `build` directory.

 ## 📱 Sections